Rene Auberjonois (BFA '62)

 John Wells (bfa '70)

 John Wells is one of the most prolific writers, directors, and producers for television, film, and the stage.
-Over the past two decades, Wells has been a creative force behind some of primetime's biggest hit television series such as ER, THE WEST WING, THIRD WATCH, CHINA BEACH, and SHAMELESS.
+In 2013, he directed the critically acclaimed film adaptation of AUGUST: OSAGE COUNTY starring Meryl Streep.
+Over the past two decades, Wells has been a creative force behind some of primetime's biggest hit television series such as SOUTHLAND, ER, THE WEST WING, THIRD WATCH, CHINA BEACH, and SHAMELESS.
 The Carnegie Mellon School of Drama’s Directing program has been named after him in honor of his commitment to excellence and the university.

 PATRICK WILSON (BFA '95)

 Patrick Wilson is a Tony-nominated veteran of the Broadway stage.
 Since 1996, Wilson has spent years singing lead roles in major Broadway musicals.
 In 2003, he appeared in the HBO mini-series ANGELS IN AMERICA.
 Wilson has appeared in more than 18 feature films such as THE ALAMO, THE PHANTOM OF THE OPERA, WATCHMEN, THE A-TEAM, THE LEDGE, and INSIDIOUS.